Shohei Ohtani becomes first to 50-50 with huge day: What is 50th HR ball worth?

 But for special milestones, the league takes extra action.

-Baseballs for Ohtani's at-bats will be covertly marked, similarly to the process used when Judge set the AL mark in 2022.
-These balls will also be produced by the umpires in specific sequences during his at-bats.
+Baseballs for Ohtani's at-bats were covertly marked, similarly to the process used when Aaron Judge set the AL mark in 2022.

 The record price paid for an Ohtani collectible is the $276,000 paid for signed his 2018 Chrome Red Refractor in a PSA 9, which sold once in 2022 and once in 2023 for the same price at PWCC.